Frequently asked questions about training with us.

 Although the NCT course is run in partnership with the University of Worcester, much of the training is delivered around the country.

 At level 4 there are regular group sessions and tutorials.
 At level 5 locations will vary depending on the specialism choices made.
 Much of the course is convenient, self-directed learning.
-Locations for study in 2020/21 will be confirmed by mid-January 2020/21.
+Locations for study in 2020/21 can be found on our foundation degree page.

 - How many hours of study are involved?